 The inductive approach was first applied formally to Bible study in the 1800s.
-Today, it’s used widely among Christians.
+Today, it’s used widely among various communities of Christians.
 InterVarsity’s style is just one of many unique expressions of inductive Bible study.

-An InterVarsity staff named Paul Byer pioneered doing inductive study using a manuscript in the 1950s.
+An InterVarsity staff named Paul Byer developed the use of a manuscript for inductive study in the 1950s.
 Since then, InterVarsity has cultivated an inductive approach to Bible study using manuscripts in small group communities.

 How Do You Study Inductively?

 The inductive approach to Bible Study features three steps: Observation, Interpretation, and Application.
 This is sometimes shortened to simply OIA.

 The first step is to pay close attention to what the text actually says.
 “Observations” are things you notice about the text that everyone else looking at it can see and agree on.
 At first, you might think that after you’ve read the passage once there is nothing left to observe.
 But, the inductive approach has developed some categories to help you look more closely at the text and deeply observe a passage.